Welcome to Ogawayama in English.

-- Carry some spare tat and that grotty karabiner that you'd have thrown away by now if it didn't seem such a waste - especially on the more obscure routes, you might not be happy with what's in place.
+- Carry some spare tat and that grotty karabiner that you'd have thrown away by now if it didn't seem such a waste - especially on the more obscure routes, you might not be happy with what passes for an anchor.

 - Drawn freehand, badly and not to scale.

 - 'x' represents a bolt, a blue line represents fixed rope.

 - A line of little squares represents a dike.

 - Kimpu-san Highway - This is the drivable track that runs parallel to Nishi Matasawa.
 After 5km, it narrows and climbs left (east) up to the summit of Kimpu-san.
 Continuing straight will take you to Mizugakiyama, while another path heads right (west) to Mount Ogawayama.

 - Shin-Ogawayama Hiking Course - This breaks off right from Kimpu-san Highway and goes to the summit of Mount Ogawayama.

 - Kamoshika Hiking Course - This is the track that snakes up from the main carpark.
 Where the bends end, the track narrows and forks at a prominent boulder called Bunki Iwa.
 Kamoshika Hiking Course takes the left fork to Karasawa Waterfall.
 From here, it climbs steeply to join Shin-Ogawayama Hiking Course on a ridge.
 Turn right for Mount Ogawayama, turn left to go back down to the campsite.